-Ever find yourself scrolling through an abyss of #mybestlife hashtags and begin to ponder where it all went wrong?
-How is so-and-so from high school "finding herself" in Tulum, while you're home watching Island Life, dreaming of what could have been?
-Friend-of-a-friend is showcasing her Sunday meal prep in color-coordinated Tupperware, while you're wondering if there's an age limit to eating chicken nuggets.
+Ever find yourself scrolling through social media and begin to ponder where it all went wrong?
+How is so-and-so from high school "finding herself" in a tropical location, while you're home watching Netflix, dreaming of what could have been?
+Friend-of-a-friend is showcasing her Sunday meal prep in color-coordinated containers, while you're wondering if there's an age limit to eating chicken nuggets.
 What's-her-name is posting pics of her new job, which looks really similar to having no job, and you're counting down the hours to the weekend like, 96 . . . .
 95 . . .
 94, when you will attempt, wholeheartedly, to live your best life.

 I'll be honest; I'm currently NOT living my best life.
 Good life?
 Yes.
 But definitely not my best.
-I know this, because at one time, I was.
-Luxurious business trips, exotic vacations, workouts on the regular, and looking and feeling better than ever.
-But somewhere in between my best life and my current life, life happened — babies were made, jobs were lost — and the gap between who I am and who I want to be grew wider.
+Somewhere between my best life and my current life, life happened, and the gap between who I am and who I want to be grew wider.

 Maybe, like me, you're discontented with your current trajectory and feeling drawn toward something greater, but you're just not quite sure how to make it happen.
 You've made the resolutions and the many promises to yourself, feng-shuied your apartment, decluttered your wardrobe, and deleted social media from your phone.
 But here you are, not much further from where you started, watching everyone else around you seemingly "thrive."

 The good news?
 In this moment, you and I are on the cusp of greatness — closing the door on where we are and opening up to where we're meant to be.
 Every big shift begins with a small change and the acknowledgment of what's not working is the first step to finding what does.